SECURITIES AND EXCHANGE COMMISSION

-The Compensation Committee’s award of stock options to the Company’s officers in August 2021 included option grants to the Chief Executive Officer and the other named executive officers.
+The Compensation Committee’s award of stock options to the Company’s officers in January 2022 included option grants to the Chief Executive Officer and in June 2022 included option grants to the Chief Executive Officer and the other named executive officers.
 In determining the appropriate level of such grant, the Compensation Committee considered the long-term performance of the Chief Executive Officer and the desirability of providing significant incentive for future performance, as well as the desirability of ensuring that officer’s continued retention by the Company, and the various factors noted above with respect to option grants generally.
 These grants and the Committee’s administration of the long-term incentive element of compensation are discussed in detail below, under the heading “-Grants of Plan-Based Awards in Last Fiscal Year – Equity Incentives.”

 As part of our comprehensive compliance policy, we remind all Company executive officers of the mandatory legal prohibition on selling short Company shares.
 We also prohibit Company executive officers from entering into transactions that would have the effect of causing those individuals to benefit from a decline in the price of CPS Common Stock, such as the purchase of “put” options.
 We prohibit such “hedging” transactions but we do not find it appropriate to prohibit our executive officers from pledging their shares of CPS Common Stock as security for a loan.
 We believe that the beneficial incentives of owning CPS Common Stock remain substantially the same with or without such a pledge.

 Summary of Compensation